octopus-network/omnity-docs/docs/REE/03-first-exchange.md

 ```

 ### Handling New Blocks: `new_block()`
+A note on REE transaction confirmation order: when a block contains multiple transactions, the Runes indexer calls the Orchestrator’s new_block_detected method, with the transactions in the parameters following the same order as they appear in the block.

 The Orchestrator calls the `new_block()` method on an exchange canister whenever it learns that a new Bitcoin block has been indexed.